bojialiu/movie-project/README.md

 # movie-project

-This is the backend implementation of movie recommender system.
+This is the backend implementation of movie recommender system with two machine learning models based on NLP+Network and Collaborative Filtering.

 ## Dataset